 When it comes to the real-world tests, we time how long it takes to copy a 30GB game install across the drive and use PCMark10 and Final Fantasy XIV: Shadowbringers, which includes a level load test.
 We also check operating temperatures to ensure that the drive isn't getting too hot and throttling.

-Q. Can I fit an NVMe SSD in my motherboard?
+Can I fit an NVMe SSD on my motherboard?

 The AHCI (Advanced Host Controller Interface) command protocol was designed for much slower media (i.e., spinning magnetic disks).
 AHCI is inefficient with modern SSDs, so a new standard was developed: NVMHCI (Non-Volatile Memory Host Controller Interface).
 Combine NVMHCI with a fast PCIe interface, and you have NVMe, Non-Volatile Memory Express.
 It's a much-improved interface developed around the needs of flash memory rather than spinning disks.

-Q. But what's NVMe like in the real world?
+What's NVMe performance like in the real world?

 In other words, while the speed freak in me loves what NVMe brings to the table, I recognize that in practice, it's usually not that noticeable.
 If you're looking to get the most from your money when it comes time to build a gaming PC, good SATA SSDs remain an excellent option, with prices now falling below 10 cents per GB.